calebsyring/critic/docs/infrastructure.md

 region = us-east-2
 ```

+env-config is set up to use these AWS profiles based on which env-config profile you activate.

 To verify:
-- `env-config [test/dev/qa/prod]`
+- `env-config ci`
 - `mu auth-check`
-- `mu invoke --env [your-test-namespace/your-dev-namespace/qa/prod]`
+- `mu invoke`

 ### In the Console
-To access a subaccount in the console, go to https://us-east-2.signin.aws.amazon.com/switchrole and enter the applicable account id / role name in the example config above.
+To access a subaccount in the console, go to https://us-east-2.signin.aws.amazon.com/switchrole and enter the applicable account id / role name from the example config above.

 ## Tables

 See architecture.md for details on specific DDB tables.

-In the prod and qa environments, only one DDB table should exist for each conceptual table (Project, UptimeMonitor, UptimeLog).
+In the prod and qa environments, only one DDB table should exist for each model (Project, UptimeMonitor, UptimeLog).

-In the dev environments, there is a version of each DDB table for each developer, suffixed with their username.
+In the dev environment, there is a version of each DDB table for each developer, suffixed with their username.
 For example, `Project-csyring`.

-The test environment is the same as dev except it also has a set of tables for ci.
+The test environment is the same as dev, except it also has a set of tables for ci.

 ```mermaid
 graph TB